FarisRizvanovic/Mock-BacNET-Device/README.md

 ### Configuration Options

-Add new settings to vav.ini and update the configuration parsing section.
+Add new settings to virtual_device.ini and update the configuration parsing section.

 ## License